By Melanie Lockwood Herman and Erin Gloeckner

 - Liability for another’s property— Offers protection against theft of a client’s property stored in a safe or safety deposit box.

 - Workers’ Compensation— When a nonprofit hires employees it takes on many new responsibilities, including potential legal liability for their on-the-job injuries.
 State workers’ compensation statutes typically mandate that the employer provide for the injured employee’s medical expenses, rehabilitation costs, and a portion of lost wages.
 While there are federally mandated minimums for these state programs, there is no uniform national law.
 Every state requires virtually all employers to provide workers’ compensation coverage.
 Exceptions are sometimes made for very small employers, and for domestic and agricultural workers.
 For example, Kansas exempts agricultural employers and those with gross annual payrolls of not more than $20,000.
 Insurance provided by private insurers follows the state law requirements and also provides additional coverage for any common law liability of the employer.
 Workers’ compensation insurance covers the entire scope of the state statute.
-Each state administers and oversees its workers’ compensation benefit program through a board or commission.
+Each state administers and oversees its workers’ compensation benefits program through a board or commission.
 However, most claims are resolved between the insurer’s claims adjuster and the injured worker, health service providers, a third party administrator retained by large employers, and the worker’s attorney, if one is involved.
 Employees who disagree with the assessment and evaluation of their claim by the claims adjuster can appeal to the state commission that adjudicates or arbitrates claims.
 Employers and workers can appeal these administrative decisions to state courts, but appeals are infrequent, as they must relate to the arbitrator’s interpretation of the statute and not to the underlying facts in the case.

 - Business Interruption and Extra Expense — Business interruption and extra expense policies reimburse an insured for the loss of net income plus expenses during a period when the insured cannot operate normally due to damage or destruction of property.
 For example, due to a fire at the headquarters building owned by a youth-serving entity, the organization is unable to host an after-school program that generates $10,000 in net income each month.
 The nonprofit incurs additional expenses to notify the parents of participants as well as additional expenses to rent office space from which administrative operations can continue.
 Like other forms of coverage, business interruption coverage is based on the principle of indemnity, which provides that insurance should put the insured or damaged party in the same position as they were prior to the loss no better and no worse.
 Business interruption claims are somewhat difficult to resolve because they rely on projections of future income streams and expenses.
 As is true with other forms of property coverage, the insured nonprofit has the burden of substantiating its losses to the insurance carrier.